 Pupils in the Middle School and Sixth Form are placed in houses and in year-based tutor groups within their house.
 Tutors, housemasters and housemistresses are responsible for their general welfare, for encouraging their personal development and for monitoring their academic progress.
 The move from Year 8 to Year 9 marks an important stage of ‘growing up’ and the different pastoral and academic groups in the Middle School help pupils who join us in Year 9 to integrate quickly, both socially and in the classroom.

-Mrs Audrey Cura, our Deputy Head (Pastoral) has the overview of all our pastoral care, assisted by senior members of the teaching staff who also have important pastoral roles, particularly, Zos Austin, Head of Sixth Form; Andrew Bradshaw, Head of Middle School; and Ben Cliff, Head of Lower School.
+Mrs Audrey Cura, our Deputy Head (Pastoral) has the overview of all our pastoral care, assisted by senior members of the teaching staff who also have important pastoral roles, particularly, Ben Cliff, Head of Sixth Form; Andrew Bradshaw, Head of Middle School; and Anna Caston, Head of Lower School.